glenncodes/python-news-project/README.md

 # python-news-project
-scrapes news stories / titles from popular sources,uploads to ftp
+scrapes news stories / titles from popular sources, uploads to ftp

-Simple Project, made using "newsapi.org"
+Simple Project, made using "newsapi.org" requires an API key from newsapi, just plug it in.

-written in python
+written in python3.6, comments around